fischermatte/geolud/readme.md

 ### geolud-client

     npm install
-    npm run-script start-local
+    npm run start

-This will run the ui locally at port 4200, connecting to the backend above at port 8080.
+This will run the ui locally at port 4200, connecting to the backend above at port 8000.

 Open http://localhost:4200 in browser - et voila!